 But complainants maintain that the letters so far appear to sidestep the plight of Jaeger’s accusers.

 “They experienced behavior from Jaeger that no student should have had to endure,” Newport said.
 “All of us who care about the University of Rochester should stand up to defend them.”

 This is the latest development related to the federal EEOC complaint filed against UR by several former faculty members as well as a former grad student.

 The complaint, first reported on by Mother Jones in 2017, details how UR left Jaeger untouched after he was accused by Celeste Kidd, another professor and former graduate student under Jaeger, of years of sexual harassment.
-Kidd’s account was backed by complaints from seven faculty members and 11 students, according to the document.
+According to the document, Kidd was one of 17 professors and students to complain about Jaeger’s behavior.
 When news of the case came out, it spurred protests and a UR-commissioned investigation led by former SEC Chair Mary Jo White, who criticized Jaeger but said he never violated policy.
 Former UR President Joel Seligman resigned in the fallout from the scandal.

 The complainants are currently suing UR in the U.S. District Court for the Western District of New York on charges of retaliation and defamation under Title VII and Title IX.
 In August, the claims survived UR’s challenge to dismiss the lawsuit when a judge allowed nearly all of the claims to proceed to trial.

 Editor-in-Chief Wil Aiken, Managing Editor Efua Agyare-Kumi, and Opinions Editor Hailie Higgins contributed reporting.